 Teach…Rather Than Control.
 Ask…Rather Than Demand.

 Does this sound familiar, “I am just so tired of repeating myself over and over.
 It’s so exhausting!
 Why don’t the kids just listen?”
 Without question, these are likely the most common words expressed by parents seeking help with their children.
 These are good parents, working hard to do the right thing.

 So…Why Don’t Their Children Just Listen?

 One of the false assumptions that we seem to be born with is the idea that children ‘should’ just listen.
 Yet, over and over, I find that many children simply do not listen to their parents.

 Please don’t be mistaken: I am not supporting disrespect, lack of responsibility, or defiance.
 I support children cooperating and listening to parents.
-However, this ‘should-based’ thinking causes us to think incorrectly about the relationship we have with our children.
+However, this ‘should be based thinking causes us to think incorrectly about the relationship we have with our children.

 Incorrect Thought #1: When Not Listening, It’s Time To Command.

-This line of thinking leads us to use lots and lots of commanding words, in an effort to gain control.
+This line of thinking leads us to use lots and lots of commanding words, to gain control.
 Commanding or demanding words are often forceful and have the implied sense that ‘you must do this now.’
 It is fierce.
 It is intense.
 It is controlling.

 - Pick that up.